 - Imposition of tax liens.
 Non-payment of taxes can also affect your relationship with lenders, as tax liens generally take priority over other types of liens.

 - Loss of the right to your corporation’s name.
-You could lose the right to operate under your company’s current name, and other entities may be able to claim that name in the meantime.
+You could lose the right to operate under your company’s current name, because other entities may be able to claim that name while you are not in good standing.

 - Fines and penalties.
 State and local governments impose and collect fines and penalties on non-compliant entities.